Rodhlann/Patches_Bot/README.md

 The user_agent is free text to describe your bot/script

 The posts.txt file is generated automatically on run and contains a list of IDs that are associated to the submissions you have already posted.
 You should not have to enter any data in this file manually.

+The Patches.log file will be generated on run as well, and is set to a logging level of INFO, for basic logging functionality.
+The level can be set to DEBUG to get a more detailed view of Patches_Bot at runtime.

 If you would like to add more games to Patches_Bot please contact me and we can move forward with adding those.
 I would like to have as many games as possible, but I think I will need to refactor to make the program run faster/more efficiently